Shopify/checkout-sheet-kit-swift/README.md

    	// Expired error: checkout session associated with provided checkoutURL is no longer available.
     // The provided message describes the error and may be logged and presented to the buyer. case checkoutExpired(message: String)
   }

+  func checkoutDidTouchPayButton(url: URL) {
+    // Called when the buyer touches the pay now button.
+  }

   func checkoutDidClickLink(url: URL) {